SGUnited Jobs and Skills Package

 Jobseekers can explore these new job opportunities by searching for the #sgunitedjobs hashtag at https://www.mycareersfuture.sg.

-The SGUnited Traineeships (SGUT) programme was introduced in the March 2020 Resilience Budget, to provide recent and new graduates with opportunities to gain valuable industry-relevant experience, and build professional networks, amidst weaker hiring sentiments during the COVID-19 outbreak.
-WSG co-funds 80% of the qualifying training allowance for host companies offering traineeship opportunities, with the remaining being funded by the employer.
+The SGUnited Traineeships programme was introduced in the March 2020 Resilience Budget, to provide recent and new graduates with opportunities to gain valuable industry-relevant experience, and build professional networks, amidst weaker hiring sentiments during the COVID-19 outbreak.
+WSG co-funds 80% of the qualifying training allowance for the trainees and the remaining is funded by the host organisation.

 Given the strong interest from businesses and public agencies, the Government aims to increase the number of traineeships available this year, from 8,000 to 21,000.
 These will include new traineeship positions in our R&D sector, including our universities, A*STAR research institutes, AI Singapore, and local deep-tech startups through SG Innovate.
 Recent and new graduates can apply for these opportunities by searching for the #sgunitedtraineeships hashtag on MyCareersFuture.sg from 1 June 2020 onwards.
-Interested trainees should also check against the list of approved host companies maintained by SBF before applying.
+Interested trainees should also check against the list of approved host organisations maintained by the programme manager, the Singapore Business Federation (SBF) before applying.

 SGUnited Skills Programme